-Did you know that it’s legal to dig into junk and look for emails containing bank statements, credit cards, and other valuable personal information?
+Did you know it’s legal to dig into junk and look for emails containing bank statements, credit cards, and other valuable personal information?
 It is a well-known method of collecting evidence by the police and is also a commonly used method for criminals.

 If you throw something in the garbage or put it on the side of the road, throw it in the trash, identifying information about your junk mail and any information you have included in it is about to grab.

-Therefore it’s essential to destroy the files by document shredding you’re trying to delete to protect your privacy and valuable personal and business information.
+Therefore, it’s essential to destroy the files you’re trying to delete by document shredding to protect your privacy and valuable personal and business information.

 Do we need to shred documents?

-Yes, important files need to be destroyed when they are no longer useful.
+Important files need to be destroyed when they are no longer useful.